kibettheophilus/Quote-Generator/README.md

 # Quote-Generator
-An app that fetches quotes from an api
+An app that fetches random quotes from an api

 Developed while learning how to fetch data from an api using Retrofit.